tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 over-represented in a query gene set.
 In case of so called over-represention analysis (ORA) methods the query is a list of unranked gene identifiers (Falcon and Gentleman 2007).
-In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query score ranked lists (*e.g.* all genes profiled by an assay) and assess whether annotation catetories more highly enriched at the top of ranked query list compared to random rankings (Subramanian et al. 2005; Sergushichev 2016; Duan et al. 2020).
-The actual sets can be composed of genes, proteins and even compounds.
+In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query score ranked lists (*e.g.* all genes profiled by an assay) and assess whether annotation catetories are more highly enriched for the highest ranking genes compared to random rankings (Subramanian et al. 2005; Sergushichev 2016; Duan et al. 2020).
+The sets in both the query and the annotation databases can be composed of genes, proteins and even compounds.
 For simplicity, the term gene sets is used throughtout this text.

 ## Functional Annotations Systems